 The Canadian Engineering Accreditation Board requires engineering programs to have a complementary studies component composed of courses that expose students to the thought processes and practices in arts, communication, engineering economics, humanities and management.
-The complementary studies elective courses within each engineering program may be selected from any of the following subject areas: Anthropology, Art and Design (ART H only), Business (not Management Information System courses, also see §72.13), Canadian Studies, Canadien-Français, Christian Theology, Classics, Comparative Literature, Economics, Engineering (ENGG 401, 402, 403, 405 and 420 only), English, Etudes de Religion, History, Interdisciplinary Studies (Departmental approval required), Linguistics, Philosophie, Philosophy, Political Science, Psychologie, Psychology, Religious Studies, Rural Economy, Science Politique, Slavic and East European Studies, Sociologie, Sociology, Women's Studies, and Writing.
+The complementary studies elective courses within each engineering program may be selected from any of the following subject areas: Anthropology, Art and Design (ART H only), Business (not Management Information System courses, also see §72.12 and §72.13), Canadian Studies, Canadien-Français, Christian Theology, Classics, Comparative Literature, Engineering (ENGG 402, 405 and 420 only), English, Etudes de Religion, Family Studies, History, Interdisciplinary Studies (Departmental approval required), Linguistics, Philosophie, Philosophy, Political Science, Psychologie, Psychology, Religious Studies, Rural Economy, Science Politique, Slavic and East European Studies, Sociologie, Sociology, Women's Studies, and Writing.
 Courses from other subject areas may be acceptable with approval of an advisor.
-Complementary studies courses must be graded (not pass-fail), three lecture-hour courses with a written component.
-Courses outside Business and Engineering must also include a final exam.
+Complementary studies courses must be graded (not pass-fail), three lecture-hour courses with a written component and final exam.
 Courses that teach the application of a particular skill (such as courses in physical education and music) are not eligible as complementary studies electives.

-Foreign-language courses may not be taken by qualifying year students.
-Under certain circumstances language courses may be taken by students after their qualifying year.
+Language courses (other than English) may also be taken as complementary studies electives in certain circumstances.
+Foreign-language courses may not be taken in first year.
 Students wanting to take foreign language courses as Complementary Studies Electives must obtain prior department approval.
 Students may only register in courses appropriate to their level of proficiency.
 Beginner-level language courses are only accepted as complementary studies electives if the student has no prior experience in that language and where equivalent 30-level matriculation courses do not exist.
 Students who are familiar with a foreign language must receive an assessment of their level of proficiency and register appropriately: introductory or beginner-level courses are not accepted as complementary studies electives if prior knowledge of the language exists.
 Students with matriculation-level credit in a language must select courses appropriate to their ability.